 - The Meelia Center maintains more than 50 community partnerships with agencies ranging from a nursing home and public schools to adult and juvenile correctional facilities.
 In addition, volunteers and service learners are sent to help out at any of 30 additional nonprofits each year.

 - The work of the center has been significantly enhanced through a generous gift from Richard Meelia in 2000.
 His faith, compassion, and kindness guides the center as it helps the college build the skills, knowledge, and passion to make the world a better place to live and grow.

-If you are interested in volunteering or are a service learner, please complete the Online Volunteer and Service Learning Application to select a community site that can use your help!
+If you are interested in volunteering or are a service learner, you can apply through Anselm Engage.